drs-az/Terminal/README.md

 # Terminal List

-**Terminal List** is a browser-based Progressive Web App (PWA) for note-taking and list-making in a terminal-style interface.
+**Terminal List** is a browser-based Progressive Web App (PWA) for managing tasks and notes in a terminal-style interface.
-It supports passcode protection with AES-256 encryption, JSON export/import, and an emergency data wipe function.
+It supports optional passcode protection with AES-256 encryption, JSON export/import, and an emergency data wipe function.

 ## Features

-- 📝 **Notes**: Create, view, edit, and delete notes via simple commands.
+- ✅ **Tasks**: Add items, tag them, set priorities or due dates, and search.
-- 📦 **Lists**: Maintain task lists, toggle items as done, and delete lists.
+- 📝 **Notes**: Create standalone notes or link them to tasks.
 - 🔐 **Passcode Lock**: Protect your data with AES-256-GCM encryption (derived with PBKDF2).
-- 📤 **Export/Import**: Backup or transfer notes and lists in JSON format.
+- 📤 **Export/Import**: Backup or restore tasks and notes in JSON format.
 - 🚨 **Emergency Wipe**: One command securely wipes all local data.
 - 📱 **PWA Support**: Installable, offline-capable, works across desktop and mobile.